 In the end, we think you already know the answer to the aforementioned question.
 Is Opera VPN legit, safe, and secure?
 As a company, it’s indeed legit.
 However, if you ask if it’s safe and secure, we have to go with the negative answers.

 It’s simply not up to par with its competition, and above all, it’s more a proxy than a VPN.
-This, coupled with a vague privacy policy, the lack of security features, and a few scandals in the past, make Opera VPN a provider we would not recommend.
+This, coupled with a privacy policy that conflates browser data collection with VPN privacy, the lack of a kill switch, and a few scandals in the past, make Opera VPN a provider we would not recommend.

-If you’re seeking a free alternative, our go-to choice would be Atlas VPN.
+If you’re seeking a free alternative, our go-to choice would be Proton VPN.
 And if you don’t mind getting a premium service, which we recommend above everything, you should use NordVPN.
-It offers a 70% discount and 3 free months for the 2-year plan, making it an ideal money-saving choice.